jeremytammik/tbc/a/1849_change_elem_color.md

 new [sample command `CmdChangeElementColor`](https://github.com/jeremytammik/the_building_coder_samples/blob/master/BuildingCoder/BuildingCoder/CmdChangeElementColor.cs) in [The Building Coder samples](https://github.com/jeremytammik/the_building_coder_samples).

-####<a name="3"></a> Assign New material to an Element
+####<a name="3"></a> Assign new Material to an Element

-A slightly more tricky question is how to assign a new material:
+A slightly trickier question is how to assign a new material:

 **Question:** I would like to assign a material to a selected element.
 The material assigned will come from spreadsheet data.
-I already know how to create a material from the data, and now I would like to assign it to selected elements in Revit.
+I already know how to create a material object from the data, and now I would like to assign it to selected elements in Revit.
 How can this be achieved?

 **Answer:** Regarding the assignment of a material to a BIM element: